-To the extent that the Parties are permitted to do so under the laws, regulations, and policy directives of their respective countries, they shall exchange the following types of unclassified technical information relating to the regulation of nuclear safety, security, radioactive waste management, radiological safety, and environmental impact of designated nuclear energy facilities and to nuclear safety research programs:
+To the extent that the Parties are permitted to do so under the laws, regulations, and policy directives of their respective countries, they shall exchange the following types of unclassified technical information relating to nuclear safety research programs:

-- 1. Topical reports concerning safety, radioactive waste management, radiological safety, and environmental effects written by or for one of the Parties as a basis for, or in support of, regulatory decisions and policies. - 2.
-Documents relating to significant licensing actions and safety and environmental decisions affecting nuclear facilities. - 3.
-Detailed documents describing the USNRC process for licensing and regulating certain U.S. facilities designated by STUK as similar to certain facilities being built or planned in Finland and equivalent documents on such facilities in Finland. - 4.
-Information in the field of reactor safety research that the Parties have the right to disclose, either in the possession of one of the Parties or available to it, including light water reactor safety information, from the technical areas described in Addenda "A" and "B", attached hereto and made integral parts of this Arrangement.
+- 1. Topical reports concerning nuclear safety research. - 2.
+Information in the field of reactor safety research that the Parties have the right to disclose, either in the possession of one of the Parties or available to it, including light water reactor safety information from the technical areas described in Addenda "A" and "B", attached hereto and made integral parts of this Arrangement.
 Cooperation in these itemized research areas may require a separate agreement, as determined to be necessary by the research organizations of one or both of the Parties.
-Each Party shall transmit immediately to the other information concerning research results that requires early attention in the interest of public safety, along with an indication of significant implications. - 5.
-Reports on operating experience, such as reports on nuclear incidents, accidents and shutdowns, and compilations of historical reliability data on components and systems. - 6.
-Regulatory procedures for nuclear safety, security, radioactive waste management, radiological safety, and environmental impact evaluation of nuclear facilities. - 7.
-Early advice of important events, such as serious operating incidents, government-directed reactor shutdowns, and emerging technical issues, that are of immediate interest to the Parties.
+Each Party shall transmit immediately to the other information concerning research results that requires early attention in the interest of public safety, along with an indication of significant implications.